 A concussion, also identified as a head injury, can occur as a result of a traumatic sports injury or due to any other blow to the head.
 While several symptoms could indicate the presence of a concussion, symptoms can manifest differently for each individual, making it difficult to accurately determine the presence of head injury.
 With the development of a new test, a concussion could be diagnosed using a single drop of blood.

 For more information, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 By Dr. Alex Jimenez

-The information herein on "Blood Markers Could Detect Concussion" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Blood Markers Could Detect Concussion" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.